 How to get to Positano

 Getting to Positano from the neighbouring towns or from Naples and Capri is no problem.
 If you’re arriving in Naples, you could take the train to Sorrento (about an hour) followed by the bus to Positano (50 minutes).
 During the tourist season, ferries also link Positano with Naples.
-You could also opt to take a taxi which would set you back about EUR 100.
+You could also opt to take a private transfer from Naples or Naples Airport.

 If it’s your first visit, I do not recommend hiring a car as the winding (often narrow) road that curls its way along the Amalfi coast can be nerve-wracking.
 In addition, you’ll be so focused on the road, you’ll miss the best part: the stunning views!
 Opt instead for a private transfer from Naples to Positano.
 There are also frequent ferries to Amalfi (as well as buses) and Capri (several times a day).
 Day trips from to Naples, Capri (a 35-minute boat ride), Amalfi, Ravello and Pompeii (take the bus to Sorrento, then the Circumvesuviana train to Pompeii; 1.5 hours in total) are easy to do on your own.